-Cost of revenue increased by \$4.1 million, to \$13.9 million for the three months ended April 30, 2023 from \$9.8 million for the three months ended April 30, 2022, primarily due to an increase of \$1.5 million in personnel-related expenses, driven by an increase in our average customer support and professional services headcount and an increase of \$0.6 million in stock-based compensation expenses (as discussed in the section titled "Stock-Based Compensation Expense" below).
-The remaining change was primarily attributable to an increase of \$1.2 million in third-party hosting costs for increased usage of the DevSecOps Platform, and \$0.4 million in one-time restructuring costs.
-Gross margin remained at 89% for the three months ended April 30, 2023 compared to the three months ended April 30, 2022.
+Cost of revenue increased by \$6.3 million, to \$43.7 million for the nine months ended October 31, 2023 from \$37.4 million for the nine months ended October 31, 2022, primarily due to an increase of \$2.8 million in personnel-related expenses, driven by an increase in our average customer support and professional services headcount and an increase of \$1.1 million in stock-based compensation expenses (as discussed in the section titled "Stock-Based Compensation Expense" below).
+The remaining change was primarily attributable to an increase of \$1.7 million in third-party hosting costs for increased SaaS and cloud usage, a \$1.1 million expense in connection with the reclassification of credit card transaction fees related to our self-serve online web store, and \$0.5 million in one-time restructuring expenses.
+Gross margin improved by 1% to 89% for the nine months ended October 31, 2023 from 88% for the nine months ended October 31, 2022.

-Cost of revenue attributed to our variable interest entity, JiHu, was \$0.5 million and \$0.3 million for the three months ended April 30, 2023 and 2022, respectively.
+Cost of revenue attributed to our variable interest entity, JiHu, was \$0.8 million and \$0.5 million for the three months ended October 31, 2023 and 2022, respectively, and \$1.8 million and \$1.2 million for the nine months ended October 31, 2023 and 2022, respectively.
 See "Note 12.
 Joint Venture and Equity Method Investment" to our condensed consolidated financial statements for additional details.